bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 When executing your ``main.py`` Bokeh server ensures that the standard ``__file__`` module attribute works as you would expect.
 So it is possible to include data files or custom user defined models in your directory however you like.

-Additionally, the application directory is also added to ``sys.path`` so that python modules in the application directory may be easily imported.
+Additionally, the application directory is also added to ``sys.path`` so that Python modules in the application directory may be easily imported.
+However, if an ``__init__.py`` is present in the direcory then the app is usable as a package, and standard package-relative imports will also work.

 An example might be:

 .. code-block:: none

     myapp
+       |
+       +---__init__.py
        |
        +---data
        |    +---things.csv